-Next up in the series of The Global Differences of Baby-Making I talk to Asha who is British and had her daughter in France.
+Next up in the series of The Global Differences of Baby-Making I talk to Katie who is British and had her first son in the USA and her second in the UK.
 Here is her story:

 Tell me a bit about yourself?
 Where are you from?
 How old are your children and where did you have them?

 Hi, I’m Katie.
 I’m originally from the UK although I have lived all over the place!
 I have been living in Marseille since September 2014 with my husband and two children.
 We moved here for my husband’s job – he’s an astrophysicist working at Aix-Marseille university – and are planning on settling here permanently if all goes according to plan.
 My older son, Jack, is 6 and a half and was born in the USA and Oliver is 1 and a half and was born in the UK.

 My eldest son was born in the USA because that’s where we were living at the time and the same goes for Oliver and the UK.

 What do you feel were the benefits to having children abroad?

 Jack is eligible for a US passport which, having been through the process of trying to get a job in the US when not a citizen, is certainly a bonus!
 Other than that, I don’t think there were any ‘benefits’ to having him in the US over the UK.
 It was certainly a lot more expensive!!